British Urban Film Festival: 2005–2013

-The 2011 festival was headlined by the UK premiere of David is Dying at London's Trade Union Congress headquarters and stars Lonyo Engele, a former UK garage music artist in his debut acting role.
+The 2011 festival was headlined by the UK premiere of David is Dying at London's Trades Union Congress headquarters and stars Lonyo Engele, a former UK garage music artist in his debut acting role.

 April 2012 marked the festival's return to television for the first time in five years with the launch of "BUFF Presents..." a strand of films previously screened at the British Urban Film Festival including Drink, Drugs, & KFC.

-October 12, 2012, marked the return of the British Urban Film Festival at London's Trade Union Congress headquarters and was presented by actor Wil Johnson.
+October 12, 2012, marked the return of the British Urban Film Festival at London's Trades Union Congress headquarters and was presented by actor Wil Johnson.
 The two-day event (which was free to attend) also hosted a 12-hour marathon of short films, documentaries, feature-length dramas plus Q&A sessions on October 13 at Oxford House in Bethnal Green.

 January 2013 marked another milestone when BUFF became the first film festival in the UK to screen a sample of its festival selections via the BBC iPlayer platform in conjunction with Community Channel.

 March 2013 marked the launch of the inaugural BUFF Spring Season.
 The concept brought together an array of film programming "online, on-air and in person" in conjunction with ITV, Grime Daily, Genesis Cinema and The British Blacklist.com.

 On 2 May 2013, it was announced that the publisher-broadcaster Channel 4 would be hosting the opening three events of the 8th annual British Urban Film Festival at the company's headquarters in Horseferry Road, Central London.
 In addition, the festival (5–9 September) was to be headlined by the UK premiere screenings of Calloused Hands starring Andre Royo from the HBO series The Wire, Traveller starring David Essex OBE, Jason Maza and Lois Winstone, and the award-winning Bloody Lip written and directed by Adriel Leff.
 Coverage was hosted from Odeon West End in Leicester Square by actress Zawe Ashton (Dreams of a Life/Fresh Meat).
 Actor Riz Ahmed (The Reluctant Fundamentalist/Four Lions/Ill Manors/Shifty) was among the official festival ambassadors.
 On 25 December 2013, it was announced that Channel 4 will be hosting the opening 3 events of the 9th annual British Urban Film Festival in September 2014, ensuring that they "continue to seek out the very best creative voices.
 Voices that represent the diversity and cultural richness of contemporary British life.

 2013 featured the inaugural BUFF screenplay competition.
 The three recipients were Jeff Nottingham for Lost in Mozart, Yvonne Ossei for Face Up, and Donna Marie Dowelled for The Office.
 There were live performances of all three winning screenplays at the Channel 4 headquarters at the end of the first day of the festival.
 The event was introduced by actress Shereen Miranda."